polkadot-developers/substrate-docs/content/md/en/docs/tutorials/light-clients/production-relays.md

 ---
-title: Connect with a well-known relay-chain
+title: Connect with a production relay chain
-description: How to connect to a well-known relay chain via Substrate Connect
+description: How to connect to a well-known relay chain via Substrate Connect.
+keywords:
 ---

 ## Before you begin

-Before you begin, make sure you have [installed the Browser Extension](/tutorials/light-clients/browser-extension/).
+Before you begin, make sure you have installed the [Substrate Connect browser extension](/tutorials/light-clients/substrate-connect/).

 ## Tutorial objectives